cmgoffena13/file-loader/README.md

 8. **Iterative Row Processing**: Processes rows iteratively using generators for memory efficiency - handles large files without loading everything into memory

 9. **Record Validation**: Each record is validated against the Pydantic model schema.
-Records that fail validation are logged but **do not** get inserted into the staging table
+Records that fail validation are logged but **do not** get inserted into the staging table.
+A `validation_error_threshold` can be configured per source file - if the error rate (validation_errors / records_processed) exceeds the threshold, processing stops and the file is marked as failed.
+Default validation_error_threshold is zero.

 10. **Staging Table Creation**: Automatically creates a unique staging table (`stage_{filename}`) for each file, enabling parallel processing of multiple files targeting the same destination table